deity-io/falcon-platform-docs/docs/platform/integration/stripe.md

 Our integration with Stripe payments uses [https://github.com/stripe/react-stripe-js](https://github.com/stripe/react-stripe-js) to provide a production ready credit card form in the checkout.
 This ships with our `demo-v2` example project.

+If you want to see a live example head over to [our demo site](https://demo.deity.io/).

+You can test transactions using these details:

+- Card Number: `4111 1111 1111 1111`
+- Expiry Date: Any future date
+- CVV: `123`

 ## Supported Features

 - Credit card payments